 Citrus leafminer (Phyllocnistis citrella) tunnels through the young leaves of citrus trees which creates silvery lines.
 Finally, it curls the leaf into a shelter and pupates within.
 This can severely distort the leaves, but mature trees are not likely to be seriously damaged.
 To protect young trees, spray new growth thoroughly with Searles Pest Gun.

 Watch out for these brightly coloured bronze orange bugs on citrus trees and flowers.
 They suck the sap from young stems and damage new growth.
-They give off a bad smelling substance when threatened so its best to spray them with Searles Conguard to control their numbers.
+They give off a bad smelling substance when threatened so its best to spray them with an approved systemic insecticide to control their numbers.

-Small female wasps lays her eggs inside the branch of a citrus when the weather starts to warm up in spring.
-By summer time new tiny wasps escape from the swollen growth leaving the branch deformed.
+Small female wasps lay her eggs inside the branch of a citrus when the weather starts to warm up in spring.
+By summertime new tiny wasps escape from the swollen growth leaving the branch deformed.
 The citrus gall wasp does not directly kill the citrus tree but when repeated attacks occur it severely deforms the tree branches inhibiting normal growth.
 If you see lumps starting to appear cut the branch off promptly and remove the affected branch away from the tree.

 Scale found on the leaves and stems of citrus are from sap sucking insects laying their eggs underneath the protection of a hard waxy dome shell.
 Once the immature ‘crawlers’ hatch they spread and multiply rapidly.
 Severe infestations can lead to branch dieback, leaf drop and yellowing of the leaves.
 Control red scale, white and pink wax scale with an organic oil spray Searles Ecofend Natural Solutions Fruit & Garden.
 Some soft scale, such as white wax scale and black scale secrete a sticky like substance ‘honeydew’ which then attracts the fungus sooty mould and ants to the plant.
 The ants protect the scale from predators, letting them proliferate even further.
 Treat the ants first.